MetTap/MetTap/README.md

 Step6: Change the state of devices/sensors in Home Assistant system

 Step7: If the triggers are satisfied, the action will be executed.
-Otherwise,it will not be executed
+Otherwise, it will not be executed

 Step8: Store the state data in sensor_data.csv